Sign up to our mailing list to discover the future of beauty and wellness.

 Your body creates new antibodies in response to new antigens, and if the same antigen infects your cells again, your body can recreate the correct antigen quickly and efficiently (this is immunity).

-Many physical and psychological changes occur during this time in a woman’s life and certain menopause symptoms can also weaken the immune system. including difficulty sleeping, metabolic changes, changes in gut bacteria, and fatigue resulting in a decrease in physical activity and reduced inclination to eat well.
-All of these changes can further contribute to a compromised immunity and thus a greater susceptibility to infection and disease.
+Many physical and psychological changes occur during the menopause and certain symptoms can weaken the immune system and increase susceptibility to infection and disease.
+These symptoms include difficulty sleeping, metabolic changes, changes in gut bacteria, fatigue resulting in a decrease in physical activity, and reduced inclination to eat well.

-Reduced libido can mean that you don’t get to benefit from the stress-relieving and immune-boosting effects of engaging in sexual activity.
+Reduced libido can mean you don’t get to benefit from the stress-relieving and immune-boosting effects of sex.

 There are steps you can take to strengthen your immune system and reduce your risk of developing an autoimmune disease post-menopause.
 Supplementing smartly and following an anti-inflammatory diet can be really helpful.
 As can making sure you get regular exercise, prioritising sleep and avoiding stress wherever possible.
 You should also look to address underlying hormone imbalances.

-LYMA contains everything you need for optimal immune functioning and provides you with support when you need it most:
+LYMA supports optimal immune functioning and provides you with support when you need it most:

-Wellmune® is a highly specialized 1,3 1,6 natural beta glucan found in yeast.
+Wellmune® Blend is a highly specialised 1,3 1,6 natural beta glucan found in yeast.
 Beta glucans are naturally occurring in a whole range of foods from cereals and grains (think oats, barley and rye), to medicinal mushrooms and certain kinds of algae, including seaweed.

-Wellmune® beta glucan has proven consistently powerful in peer-reviewed studies for its ability to enhance key immune responses in the body, improve overall health, and keep us healthy during times of stress, including during menopause.
+Wellmune® Blend beta glucan has proven consistently powerful in peer-reviewed studies for its ability to enhance key immune responses in the body, improve overall wellness, and keep us healthy at times of stress, including during menopause.